fyne-io/conf.fyne.io/content/_index.md

 ## Speakers

-We are delighted to announce our first speakers, with more to be confirmed - [submit your talk proposal now!](https://sessionize.com/fyneconf2026/)
+We are delighted to announce our speaker speaker lineup - check out the celebrities of the Go world!

 <div class="speaker">
   <img src="/img/andydotxyz.jpg" alt="Andrew Williams" class="nozoom" />